phenotypic/homebridge-web-sprinklers/README.md

 - Not on a restricted day/month
 - No rain today or tomorrow
 - Forecasted low and high temperature higher than their respective thresholds
-- Forecasted cloud cover not higher than cloud cover threshold

 If adaptive watering is disabled, but scheduling remains enabled, each zone will be watered for a percentage (specified in `zonePercentages`) of the number of minutes specified in `defaultDuration`